Aorta3698/dusk/src/layout.md

 # Layout
-- On my keyboard piantor, `R` is slightly to the right of what's shown here.
+- On my keyboard Piantor, `R` is slightly to the right of what's shown here.

 ![](./dusk.svg)